saji-spoon/MatImageConvert/README.md

 Siv3D August v2
 OpenCV **3.0.0**
  (Only OpenCV header(.hpp) is required because Siv3D uses its own OpenCV lib.
-  Instead, Other version is not available)
+  Instead, other version is not available)

 # Example